jperalta1989/nofraud_connect/README.md

 }
 ```

-So, if a transaction was marked for review, the text `"nofraud_decision":"review"` will occur somewhere in the column.
+So, if a transaction was marked for review, the string `"nofraud_decision":"review"` will occur somewhere in the column.
 In SQL, an underscore represents any single character, so this will be matched by `'%nofraud_decision___review%'`.
 It might be less specific, but I think it looks nicer than `'%\"nofraud\_decision\":\"review\"%'`.